Public Health Leadership Program (PUBH)

 Clinical Assistant Professors

-Lori A. Evarts, Project Management, Leadership, Continuous Quality Improvement, Clinical Research, Distance Education
+Lori A. Evarts, Project Management, Team Effectiveness, Clinical Research, Distance Education

 Cheryll Lesneski, Continuous Quality Improvement, Community Assessment, Public Health Practice, Distance Education